Public Vote Open Now. Closing 27th October 2017

 Palace Theatre, London.

-Click on the + signs to expand the categories.
+Click on the + sign to expand the categories and view films on shortlisted candidates

 This award recognises volunteers and professionals, individuals and groups who have rescued a historic building.
 This category includes buildings on the Listed Buildings Database.
 The building does not have to be listed, it could be part of a conservation area or a local building of significant interest.
 The age or type of building does not matter as long as it is historic.
 All sizes of rescue projects are eligible, as it is the action taken to rescue them that will be judged.